-A residential development, including a single, double, or row dwelling, or an apartment building, may be subject to conditions set by Council to ensure it is compatible with neighbouring commercial or other non-residential land uses.
+A residential development, including a single or double dwelling, townhouse, or apartment building, may be subject to conditions to ensure it is compatible with neighbouring commercial or other non-residential land uses.
 Notwithstanding that residential uses are included in the Permitted Use classification, a proposed residential development will not be approved if it is deemed by Council to be incompatible with an existing non-residential use.

-(2) Non-Residential Development
+(2) Non-Residential Developments

-A non-residential development may be subject to conditions set by Council to ensure it is compatible with neighbouring residential uses.
+A non-residential development may be subject to conditions to ensure it is compatible with neighbouring residential uses.
 Notwithstanding the Permitted and Discretionary Uses listed in the Use Zone Table, where an area within the Mixed Use designation is predominantly residential in character, a proposed non-residential use will not be approved if it is deemed by Council to be incompatible with existing dwellings and the residential character of the area.